• Skip to primary navigation

 Discard the leaves; they are poisonous!

-Step #1: Place the chopped rhubarb in a large, wide pot; add sugar, lemon juice, and water.
-Stir well.ย
+Step #1: Place the chopped rhubarb into a large, wide pot.
+Add sugar, lemon juice, and water.

-Step #2: Bring it to a rolling boil, then lower the heat and cook on medium-low until very soft, about 20 minutes, stirring every few minutes or so and making sure you scrape the bottom and the edges of the pot well while stirring.
+Step #2: Bring to a boil, then reduce the heat and simmer gently for about 20 minutes, stirring often and scraping the bottom and sides of the pot.

-Step #3: Puree the rhubarb mixture with an immersion blender.
+Step #3: Puree the mixture with an immersion blender.
+Be careful; hot fruit butter can splatter.

-Step #5: Cook for about 30 minutes more or until thicker.ย
+Step #5: Continue cooking for about 30 minutes or longer until the butter thickens to your liking.

 How to can rhubarb butter

-Step #6: Carefully pour the rhubarb butter into jars and clean any spills from the rim of the jars.
+Step #6: Carefully pour the hot butter into sterilized jars and wipe the rims clean.
 Seal the jars.

-Step #8: Remove the hot jars from the canning pot using the jar lifter.
-Place them on a clean towel or a wire rack, leaving some space between them.ย Let them cool undisturbed for 12 to 24 hours.
+Step #8: Remove the jars carefully and place them on a towel or wire rack.
+Leave them undisturbed for 12-24 hours.

 smooth rhubarb butter seen from above in a jar.